signalfx/signalfx-python-tracing/signalfx_tracing/libraries/pymysql_/README.md

 - [signalfx/python-dbapi](https://github.com/signalfx/python-dbapi)
 - [Official Site](https://pymysql.readthedocs.io)

-The SignalFx Auto-instrumenter configures the OpenTracing DB API instrumentation for your PyMySQL connections.
+The SignalFx Auto-instrumentor configures the OpenTracing DB API instrumentation for your PyMySQL connections.
 You can enable instrumentation within your connection and `Cursor` commands by invoking the `signalfx_tracing.auto_instrument()` function before initializing your `Connection` client object.
 To configure tracing, some tunables are provided via `pymysql_config` to establish the desired tracer and